freerobby/blog/little-red-plane-share.md

 ---

 I run a very small plane share.
 It's like a flying club, except:
-* Membership is capped at four people.
+* Membership is capped at five people.
 * There is no equity buy-in; we just split the operating costs.

 Little Red is a 180HP 1978 Cessna 172N.
 She climbs quick, looks sharp, has the best all-glass cockpit you've ever seen in a 172, and is a joy to fly!